ymichel/Geolocation-Plugin/readme.txt

 === Geolocation ===
-Contributors: frsh, mdawaffe, automattic
+Contributors: frsh, mdawaffe, automattic, ymichel
 Tags: geolocation, maps, geotag
 Requires at least: 2.9.2
-Tested up to: 3.2
+Tested up to: 4.9
-Stable tag: 0.1.1
+Stable tag: 0.2.1

 The Geolocation plugin allows WordPress users to geotag their posts using the Edit Post page or any geo-enabled WordPress mobile applications.